 If you need help registering, you can contact an expat-friendly service to help you with the process.
 Some options include:

-In 2024, Portugal replaced its ‘Non Habitual Resident’ (NHR) scheme with a new program focusing on attracting international workers to specific job sectors where the country has a shortfall (i.e., teachers).
-Expats who qualify for the scheme can pay their income tax at a flat rate of 20%.
+Portugal has replaced its ‘Non-Habitual Residency’ (NHR) scheme with a new program focusing on attracting international workers to specific job sectors where the country has a shortfall (i.e., teachers).
+This is called the Fiscal Incentive for Scientific Research and Innovation Program (IFICI).
+Expats who qualify for the scheme can pay their income tax at a flat rate of 20% for up to 10 years.

 Double taxation treaties